 - 3.1 Figure 2 shows the existing components of Oldham's Local Plan.
-It comprises a series of documents which together provide the statutory development plan for the borough: - The Joint Core Strategy and Development Management Policies Development Plan Document (Joint DPD), adopted in November 2011; - Proposals Map, dated April 2013; - The Greater Manchester Joint Waste Plan, adopted in April 2012; and - The Greater Manchester Joint Minerals Plan, adopted in April 2013. - 3.2 There are also a limited number of policies from the Oldham Unitary Development Plan (2006) that have been 'saved' and which continue to form part of the borough's statutory development plan.
-These are shown in Appendix 1. - 3.3 Other documents that sit alongside and support the statutory development plan include: - The Statement of Community Involvement (SCI), adopted March 2016; - Supplementary Planning Documents and Planning Position Papers; and - Oldham's Monitoring Reports
+It comprises a series of documents which together provide the statutory development plan for the borough: - The Joint Core Strategy and Development Management Policies Development Plan Document (Joint DPD), adopted in November 2011; - Proposals Map, dated April 2013; - The Greater Manchester Joint Waste Plan, adopted in April 2012; and - The Greater Manchester Joint Minerals Plan, adopted in April 2013. - 3.2 There are also a limited number of policies from the Oldham Unitary Development Plan (2006) that have been 'saved' and which continue to form part of the borough's statutory development plan Local Plan.
+These are shown in Appendix 1. - 3.3 Other documents that sit alongside and support the statutory development Local Plan include: - The Statement of Community Involvement (SCI), adopted March 2016 20 March 2019; - Supplementary Planning Documents on Oldham Town Centre Conservation Area Appraisal and Management Plan, Vibrant Centres, Urban Design Guide, Contaminated Land, and Air Quality and Development; - Planning Position Papers on Open Space and Supporting Oldham's Economy; and - Oldham's The authorities Monitoring Reports